 You Need a Sending Service

 FluentCRM and a SMTP Plugin aren't enough.
-Your emails can't actually be send without connecting a sending service to your SMTP plugin of choice.
+Your emails can't actually be sent without connecting a sending service to your SMTP plugin of choice.
 That's where Amazon SES comes in.
 You send emails through the sending service.
 FluentCRM is actually just the tool that controls what emails are sent, not the actual sending.

 I recommend Amazon SES because it's what really makes FluentCRM the cheapest option.
 It's the most complicated to set up, but I have a complete Amazon SES Setup for FluentCRM setup guide with video walkthrough.